marko-knoebl/slides/sections/python-data-science-4-machine-learning-theory/42-neural-networks-en.md

 ## Neural networks

-Machine learning strategy that vaguely resembles how neurons in brains interact
+Machine learning strategy that vaguely resembles how neurons in the brain interact

 ## Neural networks